-Find the exact base salary target you need to hit to comfortably afford a $450,000 property.
-Here is the pure math breakdown based on today's rates.
+Find an estimated salary target you might need to comfortably afford a $450,000 property.
+Here is a baseline breakdown based on standard assumptions and today's rates.

 You can afford a home around